Geovation/catalyst-ngd-wrappers-python/README.md

 **Parameters:**
    - **collection** (str) - The OS NGD feature collection to call from.
 Feature collection names and details can be found at https://api.os.uk/features/ngd/ofa/v1/collections/.
    - **params** (dict, optional) - Parameters to pass to the API request as query parameters, supplied in a dictionary.
-Supported parameters are: key, bbox, bbox-crs, crs, datetime, filter, filter-crs, filter-lang, limit, offset.
+Supported parameters are: `key`, `bbox`, `bbox-crs`, `crs`, `datetime`, `filter`, `filter-crs`, `filter-lang`, `limit`, `offset`.
 Find details of these API parameters on the [OS technical docs](https://docs.os.uk/osngd/getting-started/access-the-os-ngd-api/os-ngd-api-features/technical-specification/features#get-collections-collectionid-items).
-   - **filter_params** (dict, optional) - OS NGD attribute filters to pass to the query within the 'filter' query_param.
+   - **filter_params** (dict, optional) - OS NGD attribute filters to pass to the query within the `filter` query param.
 The can be used instead of or in addition to manually setting the filter in params.
       The key-value pairs will appended using the EQUAL TO [ = ] comparator.
 Any other CQL Operator comparisons must be set manually in params.
 Queryable attributes can be found in OS NGD codelists documentation https://docs.os.uk/osngd/code-lists/code-lists-overview, or by inserting the relevant collectionId into the [https://api.os.uk/features/ngd/ofa/v1/collections/{{collectionId}}/queryables](https://docs.os.uk/osngd/getting-started/access-the-os-ngd-api/os-ngd-api-features/technical-specification/queryables) endpoint.
       - **crs handling**: In addition to the full URI identifiers, this wrapper allows for 'shorthand' numerical identification of coordinate reference systems (see table below).
 This applies for `crs`, `filter-crs`, and `bbox-crs`.
    - **wkt** (string or shapely geometry object, optional) - A means of searching a geometry for features.
-The search area(s) must be supplied in wkt, either in a string or as a Shapely geometry object.
+The search area(s) must be supplied in well-known-text, either in a string or as a Shapely geometry object.
 The function automatically composes the full INTERSECTS filter and adds it to the 'filter' query parameter.
-Make sure that 'filter-crs' is set to the appropriate value.
+Make sure that `filter-crs` is set to the appropriate value.
    - **use_latest_collection** (boolean, default False) - If True, it ensures that if a specific version of a collection is not supplied (eg. bld-fts-building[-2]), the latest version is used.
 If 'collection' does specify a version, the specified version is always used regardless of use_latest_collection.
    - **authenticate** (boolean, default True) - If True, the request is authenticated using OAuth2.
 This requires the CLIENT_ID and CLIENT_SECRET environment variables to be set.
 If False, no authentication is used, and an API key must be supplied in either the headers or params.
    - **log_request_details**: bool, default True - If True, adds extra telemetry metadata to the request, which can be used for logging when deployed as an API.
-   - **\*\*kwargs**  - Other parameters to be passed to the [request.Session.request get method](https://requests.readthedocs.io/en/latest/api/#requests.Session.request) eg. headers, timeout.
+   - **\*\*kwargs**  - Other parameters to be passed to the [request.Session.request get method](https://requests.readthedocs.io/en/latest/api/#requests.Session.request) eg. `headers`, `timeout`.

 ### CRS shorthands